jjvanzon/Circular-Language-Spec/spec/classes/classes.md

 ### Conclusion

-Hopefully this would give an impression of how class notation might be used in the Circle language.
+Hopefully this would give an impression of how class notation might be used in the Encircle language.